theobald-software/theobald-software.github.io/content/_en/board-connector/table-join.md

 lang: en_GB
 ---

-The Table Join component allows to join many tables (and views) on the SAP side and to extract the result.<br>
+The Table Join component allows to join many tables (and views) on the SAP side and to extract the result.
-Possible scenarions are joining data from header and position tables or from attribute and text tables. <br> The correspondent SQL statement will be generated and executed on the SAP server.  <br>
+Possible scenarions are joining data from header and position tables or from attribute and text tables.
+The correspondent SQL statement is generated and executed on the SAP server.
-The componente provides additional features as the definition of aggregate functions, where and having conditions.
+The componente provides additional features as the definition of aggregate functions, WHERE and HAVING clause.

-It is required to install a custom funktion module on the SAP server to be able to use this component.
+It is required to install a [custom function module](./sap-customizing/custom-function-module-for-table-extraction) on the SAP server to be able to use this component.

+{: .box-note }
-*Note*: Cluster and pool tables are not supported by the Table Join component, but they can be extracted using the table component.
+**Note:** Cluster and pool tables are not supported by the Table Join component, but they can be extracted using the table component.

-**Caution!** Please note that this chapter only describes the use of the Table Join Component.
-For all other basics please refer to [Step I: Define a Table Extraction](./getting-started-table/step1-define-table-extraction) .
-For this chapter the knowledge about the basic usage of the BOARD Connector is assumed!
+The following section describes the functions of the Table Join Component of older BOARD Connector versions. <br>
+Basic BOARD Connector the knowledge is required to understand the following sections. <br>
+To get information on the basics of BOARD Connector, refer to [Getting started with table](./getting-started-table/). <br>

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}